 As with other effect pedals, the gain adjusts how much of the EQ is present in the mix.
 Just as a distortion pedal’s gain control would determine how much saturation was present, the same control on an equalizer determines the amount of cut or boost the sound is subjected to.

 One thing to keep in mind when using the gain control on an EQ pedal is that it affects the overall gain of your instrument’s signal.
 In this way, it’s similar to a gain booster.
-An EQ pedal has the power to change your levels dramatically, so its important to consider the amount of headroom you have/need on stage.
+An EQ pedal has the power to change your levels dramatically, so it’s important to consider the amount of headroom you have/need on stage.

 The type of filter has a massive impact on the way the EQ works.
 It refers to the shame of the band, and the most commonly used varieties are high/low pass, notch, bell, or high/low shelf.
-High pass and low pass filters allow the frequencies in their name to be unaffected by the filter, cutting the opposite frequencies.
-High pass and low pass filters are commonly used by DJs during breakdown sections to create tension.
+High-pass and low-pass filters allow the frequencies in their name to be unaffected by the filter, cutting the opposite frequencies.
+High-pass and low-pass filters are commonly used by DJs during breakdown sections to create tension.

 The slope aspect of an EQ pedal determines the aggression of the filter where the chosen frequencies drop off.
-This is measure in decibels per octave, and the higher the number, the steeper the slope.
+This is measured in decibels per octave, and the higher the number, the steeper the slope.
 For example, a slope of 6 decibels per octave would sound less severe, whereas a slope of 96 decibels per octave would be more aggressive and precise.

 When it Comes to EQ, Less is More